Theoretical Foundations of {\delta}-margin Majority Voting: Theoretical characteristics of delta -margin voting processes

+The next set of properties we want to explore relate to the cost of running the process -- namely, the number of votes one would have to procure in order to reach a consensus.
+We start by examining the expected number of votes until the process terminates.
+While the expected number of votes to completion is useful for characterizing the voting process, it describes just the average across runs.
+In addition to the expectation, we also want to know the robustness of a process and how reliably it will finish within the expected time frame.
+For this reason, it is important to know the \emph{variance} of the number of votes required to complete the process and, more generally, the distribution's overall \emph{pdf}.

-\subsection{Expected time until consensus}
+\subsubsection{Expected Time until consensus}

-The next question is whether the process is guaranteed to terminate, and how many votes do we expect to collect until reaching a consensus (in other words, what is the \emph{expected time} until consensus is reached).
-We can estimate the number of votes it takes to reach state $\delta$ or state $-\delta$ in terms of transitions in the Markov chain as follows.
-The number of remaining steps $E_0$ from state $0$ is one step it takes to reach the next state (i.e., state 1 with probability $p$ or state -1 with probability $1-p$) plus the number of remaining steps from this resulting node.
-By solving, we get:
+What is the \emph{expected number of steps} until consensus is reached?
+Following our usual notation, we define the vector $\mathbf{t}$, which contains in position $i$ the expected number of steps until consensus when starting in transient state $i$.

+where $\mathbf{1}$ is a vector of ones of length $2\delta-1$.
+Since the process starts from state $S_0 = 0$ (Definition~1), the closed-form expression below corresponds to the component of~$\mathbf{t}$ for the initial state~$0$.
+Through algebraic simplification, we get the following:

-\begin{theo} The expected number of votes $n_{votes}$ it takes to reach a (correct or incorrect) consensus when classifying an item using a $\delta$-margin voting scheme with worker accuracy $p$ and consensus threshold $\delta$ is:
+\begin{theo} The expected number of votes $n_{votes}$ it takes to reach a consensus (correct or incorrect) when classifying an item using a $\delta$ margin voting scheme with item-level expected worker accuracy $p\ne\frac{1}{2}$ and consensus threshold $\delta$ is: